vinirib/pact-ci-workshop/README.md

 [Branch feature/provider-changed-contract] (https://github.com/vinirib/pact-ci-workshop/tree/feature/provider-changed-contract)

-The second scenario, provider was maked some changes on the endpoint of consumer call (without advice), when they trigger CI, the pact contracts will be break
+The second scenario, provider was made some changes on the endpoint of consumer call (without advice), when they trigger CI, the pact contracts will be break

 ![Pact Second Scenario](imgs/PACT-SECOND-SCENARIO.png)